CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Netfilter---ACLs/_index.md

 {{%/notice%}}

-### <span id="src-83625636284_Netfilter-ACLs-nonatomic" class="confluence-anchor-link"></span><span>Nonatomic Update Mode and Atomic Update Mode</span>
+### <span id="src-8362563_Netfilter-ACLs-nonatomic" class="confluence-anchor-link"></span><span>Nonatomic Update Mode and Update Mode</span>

-In Cumulus Linux, *atomic update mode* is enabled by default.
+In Cumulus Linux, *update mode* is enabled by default.
 However, this mode limits the number of ACL rules that you can configure.

 {{% imgOld 6 %}}